Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 After the diagnosis has been completed, depending on whether it was done in a lab or at home, the information and data will be reviewed by the doctor, and this may take some time to convert into results.

-Treatment Options Based on Test Results
+Treatment Options Based On Test Results

 A follow-up appointment will be scheduled by your doctor and during this appointment, based on the results and findings, the doctor will recommend or prescribe certain treatment options.

-Lifestyle Changes and Management Strategies
+Lifestyle Changes And Management Strategies

 Our lifestyles often lead to certain health conditions, including sleep disorders.
 Thus, it is likely that the doctor may recommend you adopt certain healthy lifestyles, such as a balanced diet, regular exercise, good sleep hygiene, and stress management techniques like yoga, mindful meditations, etc.